scanerr07/todo_app/README.md

-Bu bizim backend frontend ve github öğrenmek için yaptığımız bir proje
+This is our first project for learning backend and frontend